mortolian/iac-ansible/README.md

 # Ansible Template

 The purpose of this repo is to gather all my knowledge and build up a small library of repetative work I do with Ansible.
 The idea is to get better over time and do more complex configurations while saving a lot of time.

+What is really nice about Ansible is that you can use Python to do more scripted and complex work.

 ## Install Ansible on Macbook Using Homebrew